 Participation in the clinic is a curricular requirement for all first and second-year physician assistant graduate students as an integral part of their education.
 In addition, students develop other program-essential skills such as communicating with patients who have limited resources, as well as understanding the principles of cost-effect delivery of care and maximizing available community resources.

 - Free medical visits for both acute and chronic medical management

 - Free laboratory testing

-- Access to wound care, cardiology, endocrinology, and orthopedic specialists
+- Access to wound care, cardiology, endocrinology, podiatry, and orthopedic specialists

 Collaboration and Mentoring Opportunities

 Patients of the DeSales Free Clinic receive care provided directly by the DeSales Physician Assistant students.
 First- and second-year students work together as a team with the patient to gather the appropriate history and perform the physical exam.